kristianka/boxdb-app/README.md

   FRONTEND_URL=http://localhost
   DATABASE_URL="sqlserver://database;database=database;user=sa;password=<PASSWORD>;TrustServerCertificate=true"
   ```

+- Change the `server_name` in `nginx.conf` to your machine's IP to allow connections from other devices in the network.

 - Run `docker-compose up` in the project root.
 Note that it may take a while on slower machines.
 If you are having issues, try restarting it or rebuilding it with `docker-compose up --build`.
 Database can take a while start on slow machines like Raspberry Pi.
 Usually it takes 30 seconds.